argos-ci/image-difference/README.md

 Also, depending on the metric used, we either returns `value` or `value 1`, `value2`, `valueX`.
 Those values are in the order of the ImageMagick output.
-For instance, with the default `AE` metric, `value` is the number of different pixels after the fuzz behind applied.
+For instance, with the default `AE` metric, `value` is the number of different pixels after the `fuzz` being applied.

 #### [Example](https://github.com/argos-ci/image-difference/tree/master/example)